 More About the Writers' Markets

-All of the freelance writers' markets listed here include a link to writer's guidelines offered on the publication's website.
+All freelance writers' markets listed here include a link to writer's guidelines offered on the publication's website.
 All Freelance Writing does not currently accept writers' markets without this information published.
 This is to protect the freelance writers using the directory, ensuring that they're accessing the latest publicly advertised rates and writer's guidelines released by the hiring publications.

 If you run or are associated with a paying writers' market, and you'd like it to be considered for the directory, please use the market submission form.